FalsehoodMC/Fabrication/.github/ISSUE_TEMPLATE/defect--forge-.md

   AND THE ISSUE IS REPRODUCIBLE IN A FRESH INSTALL OF FORGE WITH ONLY FORGERY, NO OTHER MODS"
 title: ''
-labels: 'k: Defect, n: Forge'
+labels: 'k: Defect, n: Forge, s: New'
 assignees: ''

 ---